nrfconnect/sdk-nrfxlib/nrf_802154_sl/README.rst

 nRF 802.15.4 Service Layer
 ==========================

-The nRF 802.15.4 Service Layer (SL) is a library that allows you to enable advanced features of the nRF 802.15.4 Radio Driver.
+The nRF 802.15.4 Service Layer (SL) is a library that enables advanced features of the nRF 802.15.4 Radio Driver.

 Currently, the library implements the following features: